 There are officially reported to be over 130,000 Thai women still working in Thailand’s prostitution industry although most observers suggest that this figure is more like 300,000.

 Thailand’s prostitution culture is different and has drawn hostility from around the world as well as sex tourism from western countries

-Latest raid, this week, in Samut Prakan due NGO tip off about under age sex workers at a Thai bar
+Latest raid, this week, in Samut Prakan due to NGO tip-off about underage sex workers at a Thai bar

-Two owners of a Thai girlie bar may yet face more serious human trafficking charges
+Two owners of a Thai beer bar may yet face more serious human trafficking charges

 Younger, attractive Thai women today have better, economic options than prostitution